 This now brings me to my next point:

 Hello DxO - Please give me a Lightroom plugin!

-I wish DxO would include a plug-in for Lightroom with PureRAW, similar to PhotoLab 4.
-Since processing with the DeepPRIME algorithm is, as mentioned, extremely time-consuming, I only process the few images with it that really profit from the algorithm.
+I wish DxO would include a plug-in for Lightroom with PureRAW, similar to PhotoLab.
+Since processing with the DeepPRIME algorithm is, as mentioned, extremely time-consuming, I only process those few images with it, that really profit from the algorithm.

 My usual workflow is this: first, I import and edit all my images in Adobe Lightroom Classic, as I am used to.
 I have configured Lightroom so that all images are already denoised at import, depending on their ISO value.
 After importing, I first delete everything that is obviously misshapen - blurry images, glaringly wrong exposures, obviously bad images (sometimes there are those even with me 😉 ) etc. The remaining images are reviewed one by one and briefly edited (exposure, white balance, keywording).
 At last I rate the images and look at the better ones again more closely.
 Then I edit the best ones more extensively.

 From them, I only transfer those images to PhotoLab via the plug-in that require a better noise reduction than the one integrated in LRC.
 In my experience, this only applies to a small part of the pictures I take with very high ISO values or where the shadows had to be increased considerably.
 For ISO values up to about 1600, Lightroom Classic already does a pretty good job these days.

 The new PureRAW, on the other hand, is designed to be executed as an intermediate station even before the import of the new images into Lightroom.
 However, this would take a good 3 hours with 100 shots of my Canon EOS R5 on the one hand and double the memory requirement on the harddrive from 4.5 to a good 9 GB on the other.

 So I will continue to use DxO PhotoLab Elite, which I already bought, even though I only use it because of the DeepPRIME algorithm.